Michaeljgaunt/bpdts-test-app-mg/README.md

 `npm install`

-If necessary, change the listening port in ./config/default.js (set to port 3000 by default).
+If necessary, change the listening port in "config/default.js" (set to port 3000 by default).

-Note that the value to use as the threshold distance can also be changed in this config file (set to 50 miles by default).

 # Run
 Run locally